 - Contact a PanCAN Patient Services Case Manager – an Associate can provide a personalized list of clinical trials that match what you need, provide in-depth details and answer any questions

 - Start your own search with Clinical Trial Finder – our free online tool provides a list of clinical trials based on your personal information such as where you live, stage and type of pancreatic cancer, treatment history and more

 Our database is consistently updated with new trial details, so to make searching easier, you can create an account in our Clinical Trial Finder.
 When you create an account, you can save your search information for easy reference, which can be particularly helpful when you talk to your doctor about the trials you’re interested in.
 It also means you won’t have to enter the same information when you start a new search.

 We’re always here to help.
-If you have questions about clinical trials or any other topic related to pancreatic cancer, contact an Associate.
+If you have questions about clinical trials or any other topic related to pancreatic cancer, contact a Case Manager.